UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 To answer the hypothesis question *"Is there a difference in unemployment rates of developed countries in different age groups?"*, we will be using the following null and alternate hypotheses.

 Null hypothesis: The mean unemployment rates across all age groups are equal.
 Alternative hypothesis: The mean unemployment rates across all age groups are not equal.

+If the ANOVA indicate a value lower than our critical value (0.05) we will have to do additional testing to determine which age groups do not equal.

 ###  Summarize the Data:

 I expect to summarize our results using the ANOVA table as well as an addition table explaining the outcomes.
-To help explain our conclusions, a violin plot with overlaying jitter should give a good idea on the quantity of data we have, the median and a confidence interval.
+To help explain our conclusions, a violin plot with overlaying jitter should give a good idea on the quantity of data we have for each age group.
+An additional graph (line or point) showing the direct relationship age has on the umemployment rate would also be considered in the final report.